-The State will then hold a public hearing to consider the contingency measures identified to address the violation.
-The State will require implementation of such corrective action no later than one year after the violation is confirmed.
+The State will then hold a public hearing to consider the contingency measures identified to address the potential violation.
+The State will require implementation of such corrective action no later than one year after a violation is confirmed.
 Any contingency measures adopted and implemented will become part of the next revised maintenance plan submitted to the EPA for approval.

-It is also possible that contingency measures may be pre-implemented, where no violation of the 2006 PM10 NAAQS has yet occurred.
+It is also possible that contingency measures may be pre-implemented, where no violation of the $2006\ PM{10}\ NAAQS$ has yet occurred.